mysql/mysql-connector-nodejs/docs/tutorial/Working_with_Collections.md

         return collection.add({ name: 1 }).execute();
 ```

-The `modifyCollection()` method is used to enable a JSON schema on an existing collection (or to update it if it already exists).
+The `modifyCollection()` method is used to enable a JSON Schema on an existing collection (or to update it if it already exists).

 ```javascript
 const mysqlx = require('@mysql/xdevapi');